Skip to main content

 • Can I challenge myself beyond my comfort zone?

 • Am I self-sabotaging by giving myself irrational justifications?
-Am I using the “Yes, but…” excuse not to perform a task?
+Am I using the “Yes, but…” excuse to avoid performing a task?

 • Replace “I can’t” with “It is impossible for me.”
 For example, “I can’t start walking again” will become “It is impossible for me to start walking.”
-This highlights the irrationality of your thoughts when you ask yourself if this task is really impossible.
+This highlights the irrationality of your thinking in asking yourself whether this task is really impossible.

 • Substitute beliefs starting with “I wish,” “I hope,” or “Maybe” with “I will.”
 For example, “I wish I had time to start exercising again” becomes “I will find time to start exercising again.”
 Words like “hope,” “wish,” and “maybe” are harbingers of procrastination.

-These questions and techniques will help you overcome the inertia of getting started with the tasks on your daily schedule.
+These questions and techniques will help you overcome the inertia of starting the tasks on your daily schedule.
 If you are still struggling with procrastination, then it would help to seek guidance from a mental health professional to see if underlying depression, anxiety, or ADHD may be contributing to this.

 Check out Dr. Duggal’s Author Page to learn more about evidence-based self-management techniques that promote mental health and well-being.